Prohibited Practices in Business

 Under the Minnesota Human Rights Act, business is a protected area, and it is illegal to treat you differently in business because of your: race, color, national origin, sex, disability, sexual orientation.

-With limited exceptions, the following actions constitute a violation the Human Rights Act in business when, because of your protected class status,
+With limited exceptions, the following actions constitute a violation of the Human Rights Act in business when, because of your protected class status,

 Businesses or corporations: